-Turkey has demonstrated progress in improving its AML/CFT regime; however, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Turkey has made a high-level political commitment to work with the FATF to address these deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); and (2) implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III).
+In February 2010, Turkey made a high-level political commitment work with the FATF to address its strategic AML/CFT deficiencies.
+Since that time, Turkey has demonstrated progress in improving its AML/CFT regime, including by drafting CFT legislation.
+However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
+Turkey should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); and (2) implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III).
+The FATF encourages Turkey to address its remaining deficiencies and continue the process of implementing its action plan.